 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.

 The role traditionally played by Fraser Coast Regional Council is to provide home owning opportunities to families from other parts of Queensland.
 Since the 1970s retirement migration has played an increasingly important role in fuelling population growth and there are a number of retirement/lifestyle villages which cater for the needs of these mature households.
-Fraser Coast Region is also seen as a relatively affordable location for housing, particularly away from the coastal strip.
+Fraser Coast Regional Council is also seen as a relatively affordable location for housing, particularly away from the coastal strip.
 This encourages in-migration of family households and results in a dual housing market.

 There is a large supply of residential land which will influence housing and population outcomes across Fraser Coast Regional Council.
-Significant supply has been identified in Hervey Bay, Maryborough and Northern Hinterland.
-It is important to note that the supply in Northern Hinterland is largely an extension of the urban areas of the two large towns into what is currently rural land.
+Significant supply has been identified in Hervey Bay - South West and the Nikenbah-Dundowran Future Growth Area, which is essentially an expansion of the Hervey Bay urban area.
 There is also significant supply in Burrum Heads-Toogoom and Craignish - Dundowran Beach.
 In contrast the rural areas (Western Hinterland and Southern Hinterland) are expected to record modest growth, centred around rural residential estates and smaller subdivisions, particularly those parts with good proximity to Maryborough or the Bruce Highway.
 Overall, there are almost 22,800 dwellings assumed in the forecast period, with the population forecast to reach 146,460 at 2036.